-Moving from the realm of social media to the domain of global civic organizations, in Objective 3b will use field experiments to investigate the effects of the creation of opportunities for meaningful civic action on individuals’ participation repertoires and political attitudes.
+Moving from the realm of social media to the domain of global civic organizations, in Objective 3b we will use field experiments to investigate the effects of the creation of opportunities for meaningful civic action on individuals’ participation repertoires and political attitudes.
 This study focuses on a currently missing component in scholars’ understandings of what transforms people from being politically apathetic to becoming politically engaged.
-This study, conducted in the context of my ongoing collaboration with Hahrie Han (Johns Hopkins University), will investigate how different opportunities for concrete individual-level civic action, “micro-practices,” may prompt people to become actively involved in civic and political action to communicate their political voice in the public sphere.
+This study, conducted in the context of my ongoing collaboration with Hahrie Han (Johns Hopkins University), will investigate how different opportunities for concrete individual-level civic action, “micro-practices,” may prompt people to become actively involved in civic and political action to communicate their political voices in the public sphere.
 The methodological approach in Objective 3b is adapted from Han’s (2016) experimental design in her American Political Science Review article on the organizational roots of political activism.
-Informed by Danielle Allen’s arguments in defense of equality (e.g., Allen 2014; Allen & Somanathan 2020), we hypothesize that in addition to expanding individuals’ participation repertoires and strengthening their sense of subjective representation, these micro-practices may foster people’s sense of political agency by expanding the sphere of influence in which they experience the autonomy to act, subsequently strengthening support for democracy (Han & Kim, in press).
+Informed by Danielle Allen’s arguments in defense of equality (e.g., Allen 2014; Allen & Somanathan 2020), we hypothesize that, in addition to expanding individuals’ participation repertoires and strengthening their sense of subjective representation, these micro-practices may foster people’s sense of political agency by expanding the sphere of influence in which they experience the autonomy to act, subsequently strengthening support for democracy (Han & Kim, in press).
 Consistent with PRD’s theoretical framework, our experimental designs will pay particular attention to micro-practices that are effective for mobilizing and organizing lower status groups, with attention to digital and online opportunities for political engagement.
-We have designed a pilot empirical study to test our theoretical model through a novel survey experiment that assesses whether inviting people to participate in meaningful civic action broadens their participation repertoire and impacts several attitudinal measures, including subjective representation, political agency, and support for pro-democratic norms (Feitosa, Han & Oser 2022).
+We have designed a pilot empirical study to test our theoretical model through a novel survey experiment that assesses whether inviting people to participate in meaningful civic action broadens their participation repertoires and affects several attitudinal measures, including subjective representation, political agency, and support for pro-democratic norms (Feitosa, Han & Oser 2022).
 This survey experiment is designed to inform a broader research agenda aimed at collaborating with civic organizations to conduct field experiments to assess the effect of a series of concrete civic skills or micro-practices on participants’ subsequent political behavior and attitudes.
-We have already identified an ideal potential partner organization for launching PRD field experiments in Year 3 of the project: Tectonica Organizing Network, which supports civic and political organizations with some level of digital literacy, such as WeMove, a digital-first, multi-issue organization that runs campaigns across Europe that aim to build solidarity and trust.
-In the Integrative Workshop with expert network members in Year 3, we will synthesize the survey-based and qualitative fieldwork findings from WP1 and WP2 to finalize a series of experimental field designs to be conducted in digital and online frameworks, and of field experiments that will take place in at least one European country context that provides an opportunity for investigating the political participation levels of lower status groups.
+We have already identified an ideal potential partner organization for launching PRD field experiments in Year 3 of the project, Tectonica Organizing Network, which supports civic and political organizations with some level of digital literacy, such as WeMove, a digital-first, multi-issue organization that runs campaigns across Europe that aim to build solidarity and trust.
+In the Integrative Workshop with expert network members in Year 3, we will synthesize the survey-based and qualitative fieldwork findings from WP1 and WP2 to finalize a series of experimental field designs to be conducted in digital and online frameworks and field experiments that will take place in at least one European country context that provide an opportunity for investigating the political participation levels of lower status groups.

 a5.
 Impact Assessment and Feasibility

 The main risk of the project is its complexity, and that the Integrated Work Plan detailed in B2 requires a relatively large and skilled team of researchers.
 Yet as noted in my scientific narrative, I have laid the foundation to meet this challenge through my involvement in the international academic community, and the main challenge at the current juncture is to obtain sufficient resources to launch the project’s work plan.
-In an era of growing concerns about the quality of representative democracy and democratic erosion, PRD ‘s theoretical, methodological and empirical contributions have the potential to generate new insights about the participation-representation connection at a particularly consequential moment for representative democracies.
+In an era of growing concerns about the quality of representative democracy and democratic erosion, PRD’s theoretical, methodological and empirical contributions have the potential to generate new insights into the participation-representation connection at a particularly consequential moment for representative democracies.

 Section b: CURRICULUM VITAE